beefchimi/earwurm/docs/future/roadmap-future.md

 // by the browser as a way to free-up memory. sound.loaded;

-// Get the “current play time” for this `Sound`. sound.elapsed;

 // Get a `boolean` for whether or not this `Sound` is
 // to be played in the “reverse” direction. sound.reverse;